Instagram hashtags in 2023: ultimate guide

 Find the number of your followers in the first column.
-From columns on the right you can know where it's better to put tags, whether you should hide them and how many to add.
+From columns on the right, you can know where it's better to put Instagram hashtags, whether you should hide them and how many to add.

 |100 and more||comment||+||6|

 Upload content.
 Type "#" and start writing a word.
-Choose from the list of hashtags Instagram suggests.
+Choose hashtags from the list that Instagram suggests.

-Not a Story turned up on a tag page when we were writing the article.
+Not a Story turned up on an Instagram hashtag page when we were writing the article.
 At the same time, there is no official information that the content won’t be shown on the pages anymore.
 So let’s look at how to hashtag on Instagram Stories.

-You can add up to 30 hashtags as text and one hashtag sticker.
+You can add up to 30 hashtags as text and one hashtag sticker to an Instagram Story.
 Unlike posts, we haven't got any reliable information about the tag’s influence on a profile development.
 So experiment and monitor your rivals.